-As a child growing up in Burundi, Jeanine Niyonzima-Aroian recalls her mother telling the story of her entire family growing and harvesting coffee in Ngozi Province to pay for their school fees.
-Years later, Jeanine earned an MBA from Northwestern University’s Kellogg School and had a 20-plus-year international business career that helped her find her way back to Burundi and to coffee.
-It was at a “Cup of Excellence” competition that she recognized the potential of the exceptional coffees of Burundi.
-She saw the opportunity to promote these coffees in the global market as a means of helping the farmers, her people.
+As a child growing up in Burundi, Jeanine Niyonzima-Aroian recalls her mother telling the story of her entire family cultivating coffee in Ngozi Province to pay for school fees.
+Years later, Jeanine earned an MBA from Kellogg School of Management at Northwestern University and enjoyed a 20-plus-year international business career that led her back to Burundi and to coffee.
+At a “Cup of Excellence” competition, she recognized the potential of the exceptional, but unknown coffees of Burundi and saw the opportunity to promote these coffees in the global market as a means of advancing the farmers, her people.

 In 2012, Jeanine founded JNP Coffee.
 Today we are known for our award-winning specialty coffees and the gender-sensitive development strategies we enable at origin.
 Jeanine is the only woman majority shareholder of a large Burundian coffee conglomerate – a role model for what a Burundian woman can achieve in her country.
 As a licensed Q grader, she continues to strengthen the global specialty coffee industry.